TimOliver/TOCropViewController/CONTRIBUTING.md

 * Presenting the view controller, then enabling split-screen on an iPad.
 * Changing the split-screen window sizes on iPad.

+If possible, please file an issue before filing a PR to discuss the feature you'd like to add.
+To ensure the quality of this view controller library doesn't dip, I plan to be very strict about the level of reliability and thoroughness of any code submitted through a PR. :)

 ## Submitting an Issue
 I've included all of the essential tips for filing comprehensive issues directly in the [issues template](/TimOliver/TOCropViewController/blob/master/ISSUE_TEMPLATE.md).
 Please read that document and follow it as closely as you can when filing new issues.